TENANTS LEGAL CENTER

 SOURCE OF INCOME

-If you feel you are the victim of illegal discrimination you may contact the following for assistance: U.S. Dept of Housing and Urban Development (H.U.D.), for California - California Department of Fair Employment and Housing and for San Diego - the Fair Housing Council of San Diego.
+If you feel you are the victim of illegal discrimination you may contact the following for assistance: U.S. Dept of Housing and Urban Development (H.U.D.), for California - California Department of Fair Employment and Housing and for San Diego - the Fair Housing Council of San Diego. as well as Legal Aid

 California law for San Diego is applied in these pages.
 Such laws may or may not be applicable in other jurisdictions.
 The information provided herein is of a general nature and is not intended to be taken as specific legal advice.
-For legal advice in a particular situation, promptly consult with an appropriate attorney.